Meet the People Who Make Things Happen

 Erin Gray

-SVP Business Engagement, Partnerships & Development
+SVP of Business Engagement & Development

 Erin joined the American Australian Association in October of 2020 as SVP Business Engagement, Partnerships & Development.
 Erin oversees the AAA Business Council, strategic partnerships and leads corporate sponsorship and fundraising efforts.
 Previously Erin ran the G’Day USA program under the Australian Government Department of Foreign Affairs and Trade and will continue to oversee the G’Day program as it transitions to fall under the umbrella of the AAA.
 Erin is based in Los Angeles, CA.